rreischke/OneCovariance/docs/guides/installation.rst

     cd OneCovariance
     pip install .

 Once you have carried out these steps, you are ready to run the code.
+Lastly, since the code uses simpson instead of trapezoidal rules for some integrations, ``scipy`` should be at least version 1.11.